Benefits Available to Veterans

 The United States Department of Veterans Affairs (VA) processes claims and provides information regarding benefits and benefit eligibility for all U.S. veterans.
 Examples of federal veterans benefit programs are:

-Further information for Veterans, Dependents and Survivors ” available on the VA web site at the U.S. Veterans Affairs web site at www.va.gov/
+Further information for veterans, dependents, and survivors is available on the U.S. Veterans Affairs website at www.va.gov/

 VA Connecticut Healthcare System

 In addition, the VA administers medical centers in West Haven and Newington along with satellite clinics located throughout Connecticut that provide inpatient and outpatient medical, rehabilitative, and psychiatric services, detoxification and substance abuse treatment, and community based social services for any veteran with an honorable discharge and either 90 days of active duty served prior to 1980 or 24 months active duty served after 1980.
 Further information on clinic locations, specialized treatment programs, and other VA health care services can be found in the 2-1-1 database and on the VA Connecticut Healthcare System’s web site: www.connecticut.va.gov/

 SAMHSA Resources for Veterans

 Veterans and their families who are looking for mental health or substance abuse services can also visit the Substance Abuse & Mental Health Services Administration (SAMHSA) website: https://www.samhsa.gov/smvf-ta-center